 What Insightly Is Missing

 While you can manage your projects within Insightly, the tool does not offer product pricing books and does not include a means for managing quotes and order.
 This puts the tool at a disadvantage when compared to Salesforce for businesses that conduct a lot of retail or product transactions.
-If managing products is important, consider Pipedrive as an alternative.
+If managing products is important, Pipedrive or ZohoCRM are better alternatives.

 What Users Think About Insightly

-We use Insightly ourselves and appreciate the ease in which contacts can be added to the database directly from a native email client as well as its ability to manage the projects in our pipeline.
+We use Insightly at Fit Small Business and appreciate the ease in which contacts can be added to the database directly from a native email client as well as its ability to manage the projects in our pipeline.
 Other users like the ease in which fields can be added and reports can be created.
-However, use of the tool does require many clicks to navigate to specific record information.
+However, the use of the tool does require many clicks to navigate to specific record information.
 You can read more about Insightly on our Insightly review page.

 Where to Find Insightly

 You can use Insightly to coordinate internal tasks and vendor relationships as well as the activities needed to close a sale.
 Insightly knows that relationships continue well beyond a deal’s close, which is why its project management functionality is such a benefit.
-Even better, it gives you a chance to try out its Professional plan for free for 14 days.
-Click here to get started for free.
+Even better, it gives you a chance to try out its Professional plan with a 14-day free trial.
+Visit Insightly for more information.

-Best Salesforce Alternative With Social Media Management: Zoho CRM
+Zoho CRM: Best Salesforce Alternative With Social Media Management

-Zoho CRM has many of the same features as Salesforce but at a fraction of the cost.
-Further, it allows you to incorporate social media into your relationship management with additional sales channels for Facebook and Twitter, which you won’t find in Salesforce’s sales CRM.
+Zoho CRM has many of the same features as Salesforce but with a free plan and paid plans starting at $12 per user that comes at a fraction of the cost.
+Furthermore, it allows you to incorporate social media into your relationship management with additional sales channels for Facebook and Twitter, which you won’t find in Salesforce’s sales CRM.
 This makes it ideal for sales teams who prospect on social media sites.

 Zoho CRM Pricing

 Zoho CRM offers a free plan for up to three users, which includes contact and opportunity management like Salesforce.
-Additional functionality and customization are offered through its paid plans ranging between $12 per user, per month and $20 per user, per month, a significant cost saving compared to Salesforce.
-Click here for a free trial.
+Additional functionality and customization are offered through its paid plans ranging between $12 per user, per month, and $20 per user, per month, a significant cost saving compared to Salesforce.

 Zoho CRM Tiered Features